ibm-cloud-docs/databases-for-mongodb/getting-started.md

 ## Using MongoDB Compass

 Once you have connected to your deployment, you see a basic overview.
 Included is a simple summary of the cluster and the default databases.
 The cluster contains three nodes, the two data nodes and the third arbiter node, so it shows the three hosts and their replica set.
-Also shown is the current MongoDB version, {{site.data.keyword.databases-for-mongodb}} uses the Community version of the MongoDB database.
+Also shown is the current MongoDB version; {{site.data.keyword.databases-for-mongodb}} Standard uses the Community version while {{site.data.keyword.databases-for-mongodb}} Enterprise Edition uses the Enterprise version of the MongoDB database.

 ![MongoDB Compass page](images/getting-started-compass-page.png)